-CIA Test I CIA Test II Assignment Seminar As per Academic Calendar After CI A Test I
+CIA Test I CIA Test II Assignment Seminar As per Acad emic Calendar After CI A Test I

-Course Outline: Core: Mathematics and Biostatistics (4 Credits)
+Course Outline: Core: Mathematics and Statistics for Biologists (5 Credits)

-- On completion of this course students will be able to follow the mathematical demonstrations and proofs used in Mathematics and Biostatistics, and to understand the mathematics behind statistical methods introduced at PG level. - The intention is to allow students to concentrate on statistical concepts in subsequent courses, with an understanding of the mathematics employed. - Content includes: exponential functions; vector algebra; calculus; integrals and differentiation; series, limits, approximations and expansions; matrices and determinants and numerical methods. - Set theory and Probability: Addition law of probability, Conditional probability, Central limit theorem and Bayes theorem.
+- On completion of this course students will be able to follow the mathematical demonstrations and proofs used in Mathematics and Biostatistics, and to understand the mathematics behind statistical methods introduced at PG level. - The intention is to allow students to concentrate on statistical concepts in subsequent courses, with an understanding of the mathematics employed. - Content includes: exponential functions; vector algebra; calculus; integrals and differentiation; series, limits, approximations and expansions; matrices and determinants and numerical methods. - Set theory and Probability: Addition law of probability, Conditional probability, Central limit theorem and Bayes theorem. - R-Programming for Biostatistics: Basic statistics in R, probability distribution, correlation, ANOVA and student's t-test.